• Ticket Fines and Penalties in Virginia

 The state enlists a Driver Improvement Program for Virginia residents.
 That means if you get convicted of a traffic violation, the court will notify the VA DMV.
 Then the motor vehicle agency will:

-On top of that, the DMV will also keep an eye on your driving record to monitor how many points you accumulate within a 12-month and then a 24-month period.
+On top of that, the DMV will also keep an eye on your driving record to monitor how many points you accumulate within 12 months and then within 24 months.
 For more on these demerit points, continue reading.

 Virginia Point System

-As you read above, convictions added to your driving record result in the DMV assigning three, four or six points demerit points to those traffic offenses and moving violations.
+As you read above, convictions added to your driving record result in the DMV assigning 3 points, 4 points, or 6 points to those traffic offenses and moving violations.

-After accumulating eight points in a 12-month period (or 12 points in a 24-month period), drivers 18 years and older will receive an advisory letter cautioning you about the consequences of breaking the law.
-If you accumulate 12 points in 12 months (or 18 in 24 months), the state will give you 90 days to complete a driver improvement clinic.
-Furthermore, if you acquire 18 demerit points in 12 months or 24 points in 24 months, the VA DMV will suspend your driving privilege and require you to complete a driver improvement clinic.
+After accumulating 8 points in 12 months (or 12 points in 24 months), drivers 18 years old and older will receive an advisory letter cautioning you about the consequences of breaking the law.
+If you accumulate 12 points in 12 months (or 18 points in 24 months), the state will give you 90 days to complete a driver improvement clinic.
+Furthermore, if you acquire 18 points in 12 months or 24 points in 24 months, the VA DMV will suspend your driving privilege for 90 days.

 VA Driver’s License Suspension, Revocation and Disqualification